sigmorphon/sigmorphon.github.io/workshops/2021/index.md

 Registration for SIGMORPHON is conducted through TBA.
 Early registration ends at TBA.
-Regular registration will be available throughout the end of the conference.
+Regular registration will be available throughout the conference.